Meet the LDI Faculty

 As an advocate for professional development and a PACRAOian, Paul sees the high value, guidance and support that PACRAO and the LDI can offer to future leaders.
 Having a support group and connections outside of your own institution provides LDI participants a network of professionals to discuss the changing landscape of higher education.

-Paul completed his Bachelor of Arts in degree at the University of California, Irvine and is pursuing a Master of Arts at California State University, Dominguez Hills.
+Paul completed his Bachelor of Arts in degree at the University of California, Irvine.

 Nora McLaughlin

-Nora is the Registrar at Reed College where she oversees the registrar’s office, supports the Dean of the Faculty, and advises the College’s adjudication boards dealing with student conduct.
+Nora was the Registrar at Reed College (retired in 2021) where she oversees the registrar’s office, supports the Dean of the Faculty, and advises the College’s adjudication boards dealing with student conduct.
 Nora has worked in higher education for over 40 years in a variety of registrar, admission, curriculum, and student success areas.

 Nora credits her engagement in professional associations as an essential factor in the breadth of her experience and understanding of higher education.
 She has served on AACRAO’s Board of Directors andPACRAO’s Board of Directors in different roles, including president.